Top Bar

 Graduation Awards

 There are several awards that recognize the graduating eighth grade students.
-These include the Rhode Island Middle Level Scholar Leader Award, The Presidential Award for Academic Excellence and The Principal’s Award.
+These include the Scholar Leader Award, The Presidential Award for Academic Excellence and The Principal’s Award.

 The Presidential Award for Academic Excellence